Eduardo Peñalver

-Eduardo Moises Peñalver is an American legal scholar, currently serving as the 22nd president of Seattle University since July 2021.
-He served as the 16th dean of Cornell Law School from 2014 to 2021.
-On October 15, 2025, he was announced as the incoming 49th president of Georgetown University.
+Eduardo Moises Peñalver is an American legal scholar who has been the 49th president of Georgetown University since July 1, 2026.
+He was previously the 22nd president of Seattle University from July 2021 to March 2026 and the 16th dean of Cornell Law School from 2014 to 2021.

 Early life and education

 Peñalver was raised in Puyallup, Washington.
 His family is Catholic.
 His mother is the child of Swiss immigrants and worked as a school nurse, and his father immigrated from Cuba and worked as a pediatrician.
+He has four siblings.

 Peñalver received his primary education at his parish school, All Saints, and attended Henry Foss High School in Tacoma, Washington.
-His parents and four siblings live in the Puyallup and Tacoma areas.

-Peñalver earned a Bachelor of Arts from Cornell University and a Master of Arts from Oriel College, Oxford, where he was a Rhodes Scholar and Hermano of Lambda Upsilon Lambda.
+He received a Bachelor of Arts from Cornell University and a Master of Arts from Oriel College, Oxford, where he was a Rhodes Scholar and Hermano of Lambda Upsilon Lambda.
 He received a Juris Doctor degree from Yale Law School.

 Peñalver clerked for Judge Guido Calabresi of the United States Court of Appeals for the Second Circuit, and Justice John Paul Stevens of the U.S. Supreme Court.

 Career

-From 2014 to 2021, Peñalver was the Allan R. Tessler Dean of Cornell Law School, succeeding Stewart J. Schwab.
-He is an expert on property and land use law as well as the intersection of law and religion.
-He has authored, co-authored or edited five books on property including Property Outlaws, examining the role of disobedience in the development of property law, and An Introduction to Property Theory.

 Peñalver began his academic career at the Fordham University School of Law in 2003.
 In 2006, Peñalver joined the faculty at Cornell Law School and was a visiting professor at both Harvard Law School and Yale Law School.
 He moved to the University of Chicago Law School in 2012, where he served as the John P. Wilson Professor of Law.

-Academic administration
+He is an expert on property and land use law as well as the intersection of law and religion.
+He has authored, co-authored or edited five books on property including Property Outlaws, examining the role of disobedience in the development of property law, and An Introduction to Property Theory.

-In 2014, Peñalver returned to Cornell University after he was named the 16th dean of Cornell Law School.
-He is the first person of Latin descent to become dean of an Ivy League law school.
+From 2014 to 2021, Peñalver was the Allan R. Tessler Dean of Cornell Law School, succeeding Stewart J. Schwab.
+He was the first person of Latin descent to become dean of an Ivy League law school.

 He became the 22nd president of Seattle University in 2021, becoming the first layperson to lead the Catholic institution.
 As president, Peñalver oversaw the university's acquisition of the Cornish College of the Arts in 2024.

-On October 15, 2025, Georgetown University announced that Peñalver would become the university's 49th president, succeeding president John DeGioia and interim president Robert Groves, effective July 1, 2026.
-He would be the second layperson to lead the Catholic institution.
+On October 15, 2025, Georgetown University announced that Peñalver would become the university's 49th president, succeeding president John DeGioia and interim president Robert Groves.
+He took office on July 1, 2026.
+He is the second layperson to lead the Catholic institution.